 6. Pragma: committed, companionate love

-Pragma is love built on commitment, understanding and long-term best interests, like building a family.
-Over time, eros can turn into pragma as a couple grows to honor, respect, and cherish each other, accepting of differences and learning to compromise.
-It is everlasting love rooted in romantic feelings and companion.
+Pragma is a love built on commitment, understanding, and long-term interests, like building a family.
+As mentioned above, over time, eros can turn into pragma as a couple grows to honor, respect, and cherish each other, accepting of differences and learning to compromise.

 7. Agápe: empathetic, universal love